As an Amazon Associate I earn from qualifying purchases.. Learn more

 On the other hand, you can also go with hand primers and make sure the primers are flipped the right way before beginning.
 Then, you just need to manually take one cartridge after another to prime them.

-It’s very easy to miss the ratio of your powder for your first few charges.
-Even professionals can sometimes encounter problems with getting their powder charges accurate.
+It’s very easy to miss the ratio of your powder for your first few charges: too much powder or not enough is a usual mistake.
+Even professionals can sometimes encounter problems with getting their wrong powder charges accurate.
 It’s very important that you weigh every few bullets to see if your powder measure is giving the right charges every now and then.
 It’s also important to set your own accuracy margin realistically.

 There are several ways to check.
 First is to do a visual check, which is easier to be done on each of them.
 Next is to weigh every few rounds to make sure your powder charge is still releasing the same amount.
 Be sure that you use a reliable, accurate scale for this.
 Do your scaling on a flat, firm and solid ground to gain the best reading.